gabriel-dehan/ki-foundation-tech-test/README.md

 ## TODO

 - Use DTO for service inputs and outputs
-  - Add validation on body params using those DTOs
+  - Add validation on body params using those DTOs (see: https://github.com/typestack/routing-controllers#auto-validating-action-params)
 - Add a SessionController and allow the creation of jwt token using https://github.com/auth0/node-jsonwebtoken in exchange for a pwd
+- Add tests